Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

-of a weak, positive, time-dependent, measure-valued solution $\nu_t$ to the constant kernel Smoluchowski equation, satisfies $\pa_t\pi=\frac12\pi^2$.
-This is a renormalised version of the Riccati equation for $\gf=\gf(s;t)$ above, with the total mass term involving $M=M(t)$ `knocked out'.
-The solution to this Riccati equation for $\pi=\pi(s;t)$ is naturally the solution for $\gf=\gf(s;t)$ shown in Example~\ref{example:explicitsolution}, but with $M_0$ set equal to zero.
-In other words, $\pi=2\pi_0(s)/(2-t\pi_0(s))$.
-Menon and Pego~\cite{MP} show that if $\nu_0$ is an initial positive radon measure, then this solution for $\pi=\pi(s;t)$ determines a weakly continuous map $t\mapsto\nu_t$ into the set of positive Radon measures, for all times $t\in[0,\infty)$, with $\nu_t$ the aforementioned weak solution of constant kernel Smoluchowski equation.
-Since our Prescription in Definition~\ref{prescription:constantkernel}, with $M=M(t)$ set to zero, determines $\pi(s;t)$, which in this context replaces $\gf(s;t)$, and $\pi=\pi(s;t)$ determines the measure valued solutions just mentioned, our statement `$\ddag$' just above follows. \end{remark} \begin{remark}[Rescaling] We can always rescale the solution $g$ so that $g=H\tilde g$ for some function $H=H(x)$.
-For example in the case of Smoluchowski's coagulation equation with $K=1$ this would result in the equation
+of a time-dependent, positive measure-valued solution $\nu_t$ to the constant kernel Smoluchowski equation, satisfies $\pa_t\gf=-\frac12\gf^2$.
+This is a renormalised version of the Riccati equation~\eqref{eq:Riccati}, with the total mass term involving $M=M(t)$ `knocked out', and a sign change on the right due to the definition of~\eqref{eq:desingLT}.
+The solution to this Riccati equation for $\gf=\gf(s;t)$ is the solution given in Example~\ref{example:explicitsolution}, with $M_0$ set equal to zero and a sign change for $t$.
+In other words, $\gf=2\gf_0(s)/(2-t\gf_0(s))$.
+Menon and Pego~\cite{MP} show that if $\nu_0$ is an initial positive radon measure, then this solution for $\gf=\gf(s;t)$ determines a weakly continuous map $t\mapsto\nu_t$ into the set of positive Radon measures, for all times $t\in[0,\infty)$, with $\nu_t$ the aforementioned weak solution of constant kernel Smoluchowski equation.
+Since Prescription~\ref{prescription:constantkernel}, with $M=M(t)$ set to zero and $\pa_t\qf=\frac12\pf$, determines $\gf$, and $\gf=\gf(s;t)$ determines the measure valued solutions just mentioned, our statement `$\ddag$' just above follows. \end{remark}

-Any coagulation-type equations of this form can be solved as outlined above as they can be converted to the $K=1$ case by rescaling. \end{remark} \begin{remark}[Exponential kernels: gain only equations] Some not-so-obvious example frequency kernel cases can be solved in the manner outlined in Remark~\ref{remark:rescaling}.
-Consider the equation shown therein, but only involving the gain term on the right-hand side.
-Suppose $H(x)=\exp(\alpha x^2)$ for some constant $\alpha\in\CC$.
-Then the ratio $H(y)H(x-y)/H(x)=\exp(-2\alpha y(x-y))$.
-Thus we could solve a gain-only Smoluchowski coagulation equation with frequency $K(y,x-y)=\exp(-2\alpha y(x-y))$ by reversing the rescaling process outlined above.
-Indeed there is a whole family of exponential coagulation frequency kernels generated by exponential functions of monomials of $x$ of any degree, for which the gain-only Smoluchowski coagulation equation can be solved in this manner.
-See Stylianidis~\cite{Stylianidis} for more details. \end{remark}
+The linear equations for $\qf$ and $\pf$, and the linear multiplicative relation $\pf=\gf(1+\qf)$, constitute what we call a \emph{multiplicative} Grassmannian flow.
+Let us now outline what we mean by this.
+Indeed, in Laplace transform space, suppose $Q=Q(t)$ and $P=P(t)$ are the time-dependent multiplicative linear operators given by,